Fr. Paddy O'Mara, S.J.,

 He is listed with address with Jesuits at Rathfarnham Castle in [Thom's, 1914] and [Thom's, 1917].

 British Army chaplain in WWI:

-He worked on missions round Ireland after the war until 1927.
+He worked on missions round Ireland for years.

 He is listed with Jesuits at Rathfarnham Castle in [Thom's, 1926].